Frankieramirez72/Movie-Container/README.md

 WHEN I **search for a movie**

-THEN I **see the actors, the genre, director, writer, duration, languages, ratings, and a poster of that movie**
+THEN I **see the actors, the genre, the director, the writer, duration, languages, ratings, and a poster of that movie**

 ## Description